 1. Theoretical maximum acceleration (a_max)

 The following Free Body Diagram was constructed.
+In this model, the aluminum rod is accelerating to the right direction.

 Following three equations were made.